-At about June this year, one of my friends told me of a handicraft course which was conducted under Bethesda Care & Counselling Services Centre (BCS).
+At about June this year, one of my friends told me of a handicraft course which was conducted under Bethesda Care Services (BCS).
 She told me it was a 9 weeks course on mosaic making.
 I was reluctant, and did not want to join.
 Since my husband had passed away, being alone was the norm for me.

 My friend was persistent.
 She told me it was time to come out, join a group.
 5 weeks after the mosaic handicraft course had started, I told her I would give it a try.